 Location.
-42° 38.638′ N, 79° 1.405′ W. Marker is in Angola, New York, in Erie County.
-Marker is at the intersection of Mill Street and Gowans Road, on the right when traveling east on Mill Street.
+42° 38.648′ N, 79° 1.466′ W. Marker is in Angola, New York, in Erie County.
+Marker is on Mill Street, 0.1 miles west of Gowans Road, on the right when traveling west.
+Marker is located in Kenneth J. Herman, Sr. Park adjecent to Big Sister Creek and bridge.
 Touch for map.
 Marker is in this post office area: Angola NY 14006, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 "Angola Horror" (about 300 feet away, measured in a direct line); Burial Site of Asa Ames / Pioneer Cemetery 1810-1928 (approx. 0.8 miles away); Site of First Town Hall (approx. one Major William C. Dudley (approx. 1.1 miles away); Dedicated to the Memory (approx. 1.2 miles away); Birthplace of Willis Haviland Carrier (approx. 1.2 miles away); Western New York (approx. 1.9 miles away); The White City (approx. 2.1 miles away).
 Touch for a list and map of all markers in Angola.